tylerharter/cs301-projects/fall18/p8/README.md

 >python main.py cars.json read_json

-*If everything until here is correct, your score from test.py should be x%.*
+*If everything until here is correct, your score from test.py should be 10%.*

 ### 1.2: The `get_value` function:
 In the next step we need to create car objects.
 In order to do so  we need to first have a mechanism to retrieve specific information from the json data.Let us write a function that will help us find the value for the given field in the json_data.
 We will use **recursion** for this function.